OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 SecretKey secretKey = keyGenerator.generateKey();
 ```

 The `KeyGenParameterSpec` indicates that the key can be used for encryption and decryption, but not for other purposes, such as signing or verifying.
-It further specifies the block mode (CBC), padding (PKCS #7), and explicitly specifies that randomized encryption is required (this is the default). `"AndroidKeyStore"` is the name of security provider used in this example.
+It further specifies the block mode (CBC), padding (PKCS #7), and explicitly specifies that randomized encryption is required (this is the default).
+Next, we give `AndroidKeyStore` as the name of the provider in the `KeyGenerator.getInstance` call.
 This will automatically ensure that the keys are stored in the `AndroidKeyStore` which is beneficiary for the protection of the key.

 GCM is another AES block mode that provides additional security benefits over other, older modes.
 In addition to being cryptographically more secure, it also provides authentication.
 When using CBC (and other modes), authentication would need to be performed separately, using HMACs (see the "[Tampering and Reverse Engineering on Android](0x05c-Reverse-Engineering-and-Tampering.md)" chapter).
-Note that GCM is the only mode of AES that [does not support paddings](https://developer.android.com/training/articles/keystore.html#SupportedCiphers "Supported Ciphers in AndroidKeyStore").
+Note that GCM is the only mode of AES that [does not support padding](https://developer.android.com/training/articles/keystore.html#SupportedCiphers "Supported Ciphers in AndroidKeyStore").

 Attempting to use the generated key in violation of the above spec would result in a security exception.